 |30 mL||600 drops|

 Final Thoughts: How Many Milligrams of CBD Should I Take?

-One thing that most new CBD users don’t realize is that cannabinoids are compounds with biphasic effects.
+Another thing that most new CBD users don’t realize is that cannabinoids are compounds with biphasic effects.
 This means that rather than producing effects in a predictable, linear path (i.e. the more CBD you take the stronger the results), low and high doses of the compound actually have opposite effects.

-We have heard countless people complain that their CBD oil made things “worse than they were before,” and we don’t doubt them at all.
-However, 99% of the time it just comes down to a simple dosing mistake.
+We have heard people complain that their CBD oil made things “worse than they were before,” and we don’t doubt them at all.
+However, most of the time it just comes down to a simple dosing mistake.
 Like we said, listen to your body, have patience, and don’t overdo it.

 - Full-spectrum Hemp extract